RockTomate/docs/docs/info/updates.md

 - Fixed a bug when RockTomate's preferences could not be edited and `SerializedObject target has been destroyed` error being printed all the time
 - Fixed a one-time error when importing RockTomate into an empty project `X`

+#### Job Editor window
+- Fixed a bug when opening a Job wouldn't focus the window if it's already been opened before

 ---

 ## 1.1.1 (13 January, 2021)